Believe it or not, only 10% of the people who have kidney disease know it.

 Chronic Kidney Disease causes the body to shut down in numerous ways and can lead to weak bones, nerve damage, and kidney failure.
 Since March is National Kidney Month, there’s no better time to begin an awareness campaign.

-This post will cover kidney disease risk factors and how to reduce risk of developing kidney disease.
+This post will cover kidney disease risk factors and how to reduce the risk of developing kidney disease.

 What Do Healthy Kidneys Do?